Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awscloudfront.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awscloudfront",
-    "run_type": "dll"
+    "run_type": "dll",
-  },
+  }
-  "steps": [{
+  "steps": [
+    {
       "check_logical_name": "PublishFile",
-    "description": "This step attemps to asynchronously put a file in an S3 bucket.", "required": true,
+      "description": "This step attemps to asynchronously put a file in an S3 bucket.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "GetNewFile",
-    "description": "This step attemps to retrieve the file created in the previous step.", "required": true,
+      "description": "This step attemps to retrieve the file created in the previous step.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "UpdateFile",
-    "description": "This step attemps to update the file created in the previous step.", "required": false,
+      "description": "This step attemps to update the file created in the previous step.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "PurgeFile",
-    "description": "This step attemps to purge items from the distribution.", "required": true,
+      "description": "This step attemps to purge items from the distribution.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "GetUpdatedFile",
-    "description": "This step attemps to retrieve a file updated in a previous step.", "required": false,
+      "description": "This step attemps to retrieve a file updated in a previous step.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "DeleteFile",
-    "description": "This step attemps to delete the file created in a previous step.", "required": true,
+      "description": "This step attemps to delete the file created in a previous step.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "WaitForDeletionPropagation",
-    "description": "This step attemps to confirm the DeleteFile step was successful.", "required": false,
+      "description": "This step attemps to confirm the DeleteFile step was successful.", },
-    "timeout_secs": 900
-  }]
+  ]
 }
 ```

 Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor: